rtodea/gr-alef-bet-bet/README.md

 3. https://www.sqlservertutorial.net/sql-server-window-functions/sql-server-lag-function/

-We need to make sure the ordering of the reservations is correct, and we are looking into the check-in/check-out date, not by reservation creation id.
+We need to make sure the ordering of the reservations is correct, and we are looking into the check-in / check-out date, not by reservation creation id.
+We made sure overlapping reservations are not possible in our system if we validate the reservations before persisting them --- see [`reservation.models.Reservation::_validate_no_overlapping_reservations_within_same_rental`](./reservation/models.py#L27).

 Relevant test cases[`reservation.tests.SelectingReservationsWithPreviousReservationRefTest`](./reservation/tests.py#L114):